wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue:** If multiple threads call a `synchronized` object, there may be a deadlock.
 This is caused by a bug in the version of JDK bundled with the 2022.1.1 to 2022.3.1 versions of WPILib.

+The old commands framework, when using PIDController and PIDCommand, is possibly susceptible to this issue.
+If using that combination, please update to the latest WPILib to solve the issue.

 **Workaround:** There are two options for workarounds:

 #.
 Install the 2021 JDK.
 This is performed automatically in WPILib 2022.4.1 and later.